Understanding the Problem

 What Is Muck?

-Muck is a soft, organic layer that forms as plants, algae, and natural materials decompose on the lake bottom.
+Muck is a soft, organic layer formed as plants, algae, and other natural materials decompose on the lake bottom.

 A Destructive Cycle